Business

 The Uncomfortable Truth

-Here's something I don't see other indie hackers talking about: the LLM revolution didn't make everyone richer.
+The LLM revolution didn't make everyone richer.
 It made experienced people richer and inexperienced people less differentiated.

 If you have 30 years of experience, AI amplifies that.
 You know what to build, how to architect it, what corners can be cut and what corners can't.
 AI handles the execution, and your judgment makes the difference between a product that works and a product that technically runs but doesn't solve the real problem.

 If you have two years of experience, AI can make you productive faster, but it doesn't give you the judgment that comes from decades of failures.
 The code an AI writes for you compiles and runs.
-Whether it handles edge cases, scales under load, and solves the right problem — that still requires experience.
+Whether it handles edge cases, scales under load, and solves the right problem: that still requires experience.

 I'm not saying this to be discouraging.
 I'm saying it because the honest advice for early-career developers is different from the honest advice for experienced ones.
-If you're early in your career, the best investment isn't building a product — it's building expertise.
+If you're early in your career, the best investment isn't building a product: it's building expertise.
 Get into hard problems.
 Work on systems that fail in interesting ways.
 Accumulate the judgment that AI can amplify.

 If you're experienced, the best investment is building leverage.
 Take the judgment you've accumulated over decades and multiply it with AI tools.
 Build products.
 Launch services.
 Turn your expertise into assets that earn while you sleep.